manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	The *$PATH* variable is now set.

-	Restart Git Bash, Windows PowerShell, or Command Prompt for the variable to take effect.
-When you open a new CLI window, type *`wordlist.sh`* without the full path to run the program.
+	Restart the CLI window, that is Git Bash, PowerShell, or Command Prompt for the variable to take effect.
+When you open a new CLI window, type *`wordlist-check.sh`* without the full path to run the tool.

 	> **Tip**: The CLI utilities, Git Bash, PowerShell, and Command Prompt, automatically pick up environment variables defined in your system.